anhlh-edsolabs/odyssey-exporter/README.md

 - `-o, --output <FILENAME>`: (Optional) The name of the output file, without the file extension.
 Defaults to `tokens`.
 - `-f, --format <FORMAT>`: (Optional) The format of the output file.
 Choose between `json` or `csv`.
 Defaults to `json`.
+- `-v, --verbose`: (Optional) Include all ownership history for each token.
+By default, only the most recent ownership record is included.

 ### Examples